gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Hm," the mayor grunted again.
 "All right, I'll get a couple of folk up from their dinners to go have a look."

+"What?
+No, Mayor Lupus, you gotta warn people.
-"Will you at least ring the alarm bell?"
+You gotta ring the bell!"
-Maddy asked desperately.
+Maddy said desperately.
 The old bell hung on an enormous curlicue hook on the mayor's veranda.
 Generations of village children had whispered to one another that it was made from the plating of a scavenger bot